 TIP: Find out your students’ backgrounds and abilities to ensure you support them effectively, according to their unique needs.

-TIP: Alter your tone of voice and body language according to the individual or group of people you are addressing.
+TIP: Alter your tone of voice and body language according to the individual or group you are addressing.

-- Teaching assistants should attain a good level of subject knowledge, because it can enhance students learning experiences by extending their understanding beyond the classroom teaching.
-Differentiation is a difficult task for teachers therefore assistants who are familiar with the education system are valued, because they can support the students more effectively, especially those with special educational needs.
+It can enhance students’ learning experiences by extending their understanding beyond classroom teaching.
+Differentiation is difficult for teachers; therefore, assistants who are familiar with the education system are valued because they can support the students more effectively, especially those with special educational needs.

-TIP: Research your school’s policies, the curriculum they follow and revise the subject content so you can correctly answer any questions the students may ask.
+TIP: Research your school’s policies and the curriculum they follow, and revise the subject content so you can correctly answer any questions the students may ask.

 TIP: Do not be afraid to suggest and experiment with new ideas, as teachers appreciate additional input.

-- Managing behaviour in the classroom is demanding for teachers, but when staff unite to employ the same level of discipline and behaviour management strategies then students’ behaviour is more likely to improve.
-Teaching assistants must use their authority appropriately and work in accordance with the classroom teacher to encourage good behaviour in the classroom.
+This is demanding for teachers, but when staff unites to employ the same level of discipline and behavior management strategies, then students’ behavior is more likely to improve.
+Teaching assistants must use their authority appropriately and work in accordance with the classroom teacher to encourage good behavior in the classroom.

-TIP: Comply with the behaviour management strategy used in the classroom, but do not undermine the teacher.
+TIP: Comply with the behavior management strategy used in the classroom, but do not undermine the teacher.